jhonatasrm/example-dialog/README.md

 # Example Dialog
-Example of how  use dialogs on Android
+How  use dialogs on Android with 4 examples.